Sunscreen-tech/compiler_benchmarks/README.md

 Benchmarks for various FHE compilers and instruction for running them.

 # Prereqs
+## Submodules
 First, update all submodules to pull down all the other benchmarks:
 ```bash
 git submodule update --init --recursive
 ```

+## Docker
+Many of the benchmarks need Docker, which you'll need to either get from your package manager.

+## AVX-512F
+Some benchmarks require an x86_64 processor with AVX-512F.
+If you see "Illegal Instruction" when running one of these benchmarks, you aren't running on such a processor.

+You can readily lease such a machine in AWS, notably c7a.* and hpc7a.* EC2 instance types.

 # Running benchmarks
 We provide benchmarks for the following TFHE-based frameworks: